-The Draconid Meteor Shower Peaks Soon.
-Here's How to See It.
+The Draconid Meteor Shower Peaks This Weekend.
+Here's How to See It

 For stargazers, fall is something like the last gasp before the plunge.
 It's a great time to get your cosmic fill before the weather turns frigid, and it takes something truly special to drag you out of the house at midnight to sit in a field looking up at realms beyond our own atmosphere.

-The small but occasionally mighty Draconid meteor shower arrives this week, but it isn't likely to sate your celestial wanderlust through the long winter.
-The shower lasts for only a handful of days and is expected to reach its peak on the night of October 9 in the US, per EarthSky.
-However, there are some factors making it a little less exciting this year.
+The small but occasionally mighty Draconid meteor shower arrives this week, and it is conveniently peaking this weekend.
+The shower lasts from October 6 through October 10 and is expected to reach its peak on the night between October 8 and 9 in the US, per EarthSky.

-The Draconids are an oddity among meteor showers.
-Instead of the radiant reaching its highest point around or after midnight, it is at its highest just as the sky starts to get dark, per EarthSky.
-But with the moon already risen at sunset, there isn't a chance to get out and see meteors before the bright moon rises.
+You should, however, plan to be outside earlier rather than later to improve your odds.
+The Draconids are an oddity among meteor showers—instead of the radiant reaching its highest point around or after midnight, it is at its highest just as the sky starts to get dark, per EarthSky.